North Penn Water Authority: Water supply

-About 90 percent of the water delivered to customers by the NPWA is treated at the Forest Park Water Treatment Plant in Chalfont, a facility that is owned jointly with the North Wales Water Authority (NWWA).
+One hundred percent of the water delivered to customers by the NPWA is treated at the Forest Park Water Treatment Plant in Chalfont, a facility that is owned jointly with the North Wales Water Authority (NWWA).
 The water treated at this plant comes from the North Branch Neshaminy Creek, which flows into Lake Galena, a reservoir for the water treated at the Forest Park Water Treatment Plant.
 Water released from Lake Galena flows down the creek to the Forest Park Water Treatment Plant.
 During the summer months and times when water levels are low, additional water is pumped from the Delaware River at Point Pleasant and diverted to the North Branch Neshaminy Creek near Gardenville.
-The Forest Park Water Treatment Plant is the largest water treatment plant in Bucks County and processes up to 40 million gallons water a day for delivery to NPWA and NWWA customers.
+The Forest Park Water Treatment Plant is the largest water treatment plant in Bucks County and processes up to 43 million gallons water a day for delivery to NPWA and NWWA customers.
 From the Forest Park Water Treatment Plant, a main carries water to the NPWA service area, where it is delivered to customers.
-The NPWA also operates 15 groundwater wells across its service area in Bucks and Montgomery counties to supply water.